 In macOS, you have the option to route all system audio through a pair of virtual channels in Console for additional level control, as well as the ability to process the signal through UAD-2 plug-ins in realtime.

 Why might you want to do this?
 One possible use would be to EQ the soundtrack of a movie you are watching on the internet.
 You could also route iTunes playback through the cue outputs to be included in a headphone mix, if you were playing along to another track for example.
-Another benefit is that once you have routed signal through the virtual channels, you can also easily record from those channels into your DAW software.
+Another benefit is that once you have routed signal through Console virtual channels, you can also easily record from those channels into your DAW software.

-Next, head to Audio MIDI Setup, which is found in the Utilities folder within your Applications folder.
+Open Audio MIDI Setup, which is found in the Utilities folder within your Applications folder.
 Once open, navigate to the Audio Devices window shown below - if the Audio Devices window isn't shown right away, you can access it by going to Menu Bar > Window > "Show Audio Devices" while the Audio MIDI Setup application is in focus.

-Navigating the "Audio Devices" window of Audio MIDI Setup
+Audio Devices window of Audio MIDI Setup

-To record the audio form the Virtual channels back into your DAW, just create a new stereo audio track in the DAW and set the inputs to correspond to the Virtual channels you routed your system audio to (i.e., Virtual 1/2 in the example above).
+To record the audio from the virtual channels back into your DAW, just create a new stereo audio track in the DAW and set the inputs to correspond to the virtual channels that you have routed your system audio to (i.e., VIRTUAL 1/2 in the example above).